 Not to mention, if you don’t store your chlorine in a dry, safe area, the chemicals could begin activating early on and render the entire supply useless.
 On top of keeping it away from your pool before you’re ready to use it, you also want to make sure it’s far enough away that you and your family won’t be inhaling its fumes.

-As a sanitizing product, chlorine isn’t something you want to expose yourself to unless you’re adding more to the pool water.
+As a sanitizing product, you don’t want to expose yourself to chlorine unless you’re adding more to the pool water.

-Immediate signs and symptoms that something might not be suitable with your chlorine supply include blurred vision, burning eyes, coughing, and difficulty breathing.
+Immediate signs and symptoms that might not suit your chlorine supply include blurred vision, burning eyes, coughing, and difficulty breathing.

 Which Type of Pool Requires More Equipment?